What specializations does the School of Nursing offer in the master's program?

 To discuss taking courses as an unclassified master's student, please contact the Graduate Academic Advisor at 618-650-3930.

-Students who apply to the FNP, HCNA, or NE specialization must have at least one year of experience as a Registered Nurse before enrollment in the first specialization clinical course.
+Students who apply to the HCNA or NE specialization should have at least one year of experience as a Registered Nurse before enrollment in the first specialization clinical course.
 The one year of experience does not have to be completed before a student can apply to the program.

 Students who have completed a Bachelor of Science in Nursing degree should apply to the Master of Science (MS) program.